crypticsaiyan/infoundry/CONTRIBUTING.md

 - Use issue templates for bugs and features.
 - Propose substantial design changes in a discussion or an RFC under `docs/`.

+## CodeRabbit Review Guidelines

+All pull requests are automatically reviewed by [CodeRabbit](https://coderabbit.ai), our AI-powered code review assistant.
+Here's how to work with CodeRabbit effectively:

+### How It Works
+1. **Automatic Review**: When you open a PR, CodeRabbit automatically analyzes your changes and posts review comments.
+2. **IaC Validation**: For Terraform/infrastructure changes, CodeRabbit checks for security issues, best practices, and validation errors.
+3. **Merge Blocking**: PRs with critical IaC validation failures will be blocked from merging until issues are resolved.

+### Interacting with CodeRabbit
+- **Ask Questions**: Reply to any CodeRabbit comment with `@coderabbitai` to get clarification.
+- **Request Re-review**: After making changes, comment `@coderabbitai review` to trigger a fresh review.
+- **Dismiss Suggestions**: If a suggestion doesn't apply, explain why in a reply—this helps the bot learn.
+- **Generate Summaries**: Use `@coderabbitai summary` to get an overview of large PRs.

+### Addressing Feedback
+1. **Critical Issues** (🔴): Must be fixed before merge.
+These typically involve security vulnerabilities, breaking changes, or validation failures.
+2. **Suggestions** (🟡): Recommended improvements.
+Address these when possible, or explain why they don't apply.
+3. **Nitpicks** (🟢): Minor style/code quality suggestions.
+Nice to fix but not blocking.

+### IaC-Specific Reviews
+For infrastructure changes, CodeRabbit validates:
+- Terraform syntax and formatting (`terraform fmt`, `terraform validate`)
+- Security best practices via `tfsec`
+- Linting rules via `TFLint`
+- Cost and resource implications

+### Merge Requirements
+A PR can only be merged when:
+- [ ] CodeRabbit review is complete
+- [ ] All critical issues are resolved
+- [ ] IaC validation passes (for infrastructure changes)
+- [ ] At least one maintainer approves